-When I created the ‘Worst Movie Ever’ column, Thir13en Ghosts was exactly the kind of horror movie I had in mind.
-Critics ripped it apart on its release.
+Thir13en Ghosts is one of those movies that polarizes critics and audiences.
+Not surprisingly, critics ripped it apart on its release.
 And while it made decent money at the box office, it fell just short of recouping its production budget.
 But Thir13en Ghosts has developed a fanbase over the years.
-The horror fans who like this movie, really like it.
+And those people who like it, really like it.
 I saw the Dark Castle Entertainment William Castle remake in theaters way back in 2001.
 At the time, I wasn’t particularly impressed.
 But every so often, I stumble upon a horror fan who sings the praise of this movie.
 In the 20 years that have passed since its release, has Thir13en Ghosts earned a critical reappraisal?
 Or is still it just a bad movie?

 Brilliant Visual Design and Production Values Undone By Poor Film-making Basics